whisperrnote/whisperrnote/README.md

 ### **🌟 Where Your Ideas Meet Tomorrow's Technology**

-*Thank you for joining the WhisperRNote revolution.
+*Thank you for joining the Whisperrnote revolution.
 Together, we're building a future where AI amplifies human creativity and blockchain protects digital freedom.*

 **✨ Experience the synergy.
 Own your thoughts.
 Shape the future. ✨**